NCM 30x13.5x5 / N38

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Health risk to health from tiny fragments of magnets can be dangerous, in case of ingestion, which becomes significant in the context of child safety.
-Furthermore, small elements of these magnets can be problematic in medical diagnosis after entering the body.
+- Health risk associated with microscopic parts of magnets are risky, when accidentally ingested, which is crucial in the context of child safety.
+Additionally, small elements of these devices have the potential to complicate diagnosis after entering the body.

 The magnet coating contains nickel, so be cautious if you have a nickel allergy.